permaweb/ao-cookbook/src/guides/tutorials/aztutorial/token.md

 cd token
 ```

-Now create a file from your favorite editor inside the token directory called token.lua, now we are ready to run aos.
+Now create a file from your favorite editor inside the token directory called mytoken.lua, now we are ready to run aos.
 From within the token directory run.

 ```sh
 aos mytoken